nxp-appcodehub/dm-knx-iot-examples-on-nxp-mcxw71/README.md

 ### Flashing the `NBU` image

 `NBU` image should be written only when a new NXP SDK is released.
+[SPSDK](#spsdk) needs to be installed before this step.

     It is necessary to work with the matching `NBU` image for the SDK version of the application you are working with.
 This means that when you download your